 We will pressure the underwriter to offer you credits for an even better offer than the norm if your overall health is very good otherwise and you’ve had the recommended follow up by your doctor.

-We’ve learned by experience that the underwriters will never improve on an offer unless we ask and provide some pressure.
+We’ve learned by experience that the underwriters will never improve on an offer unless we provide some pressure.

 - Age at onset?

 - Frequency of attacks?